-- 10.1 The following guidelines are to be used for the management of staff during an emergency when employees need to be supplemented due to a variety of reasons. - 10.2 The following guidelines are to be used for the management of staff during an emergency when employees need to be supplemented due to a variety of reasons. - 10.2.1 Staff will be canvassed to see if volunteer coverage is available for open shifts. - Departments (Nursing Home, Hospital, and Primary Care Centers) will be canvassed to decide if there are available staff that can cross-cover in needed areas. - Our current, and any additional identified staffing agencies or portals, will be contacted / accessed to see if additional staff is available. - 10.2.3.1 Current policies and/or executive orders will be adhered to when onboarding additional staff. - Additional incentives may be utilized with approval to encourage staff to cover additional shifts.
-Resources will be accessed to support staff during an emergency to reduce stress (i.e., Family Counseling Center, Success Coach, education materials, etc.). - 10.2.5 Census and resident admissions will be evaluated during an emergency due to staffing capabilities. - Other resources: Staff Recall Policy (ECF-031); Emergency Medical and Volunteer Management Policy (ECF-064)
+- 10.1.3.1 Current policies and/or executive orders will be adhered to when onboarding additional staff. - Additional incentives may be utilized with approval to encourage staff to cover additional shifts.
+Resources will be accessed to support staff during an emergency to reduce stress (i.e., Family Counseling Center, Success Coach, education materials, etc.). - 10.1.5 Census and resident admissions will be evaluated during an emergency due to staffing capabilities. - Other resources: Staff Recall Policy (ECF-031); Emergency Medical and Volunteer Management Policy (ECF-064)